This article was updated on July 19, 2018.

 A lack of trust in management and HR can have a devastating impact on engagement at midsized organizations.
-According to an article in Fortune, Dave Gilboa, CEO of Warby Parker, is a firm believer that trust is earned "over time through consistent behaviors and actions."
+According to Fortune, Dave Gilboa, CEO of Warby Parker, is a firm believer that trust is earned "over time through consistent behaviors and actions."
 Adopting the technical infrastructure necessary to support effective HCM can lead to consistently high-quality benefit administration and talent management, which allows employers to instill critical trust in their employees.

 2. Facilitate Face Time

 Facilitating "face time" between team members can be a powerful tool for building relationships and engagement at midsized organizations.
-Deloitte research reports that inclusiveness, transparent goals and "empowered teams" are all vital engagement factors.
+Deloitte reports that inclusiveness, transparent goals and "empowered teams" are all vital engagement factors.
 Daily group meetings to recognize achievements and discuss company values can reinforce those factors.

 For example, SeniorHousingNews writes that American Baptist Homes of the West, a midsized eldercare and housing provider, implemented the "ABHOW Advantage," a comprehensive employee engagement program.
 In addition to orientation and values training, the team participates in 10- to 15-minute, employee-led "huddles" at the start of each shift.
 The result of the program has been a 26 percent increase in employee engagement scores.
 With the help of communication technologies for team web conferencing, the concept of a daily huddle is even possible for midsized organizations with flexible workforce policies and remote workers.

 3. Use Smart Data to Improve Engagement